Annuities vs. Life Insurance: Which Is Right for Retirement Income?

 A longevity annuity plan is a type of fixed-income annuity which can be issued at any age with income deferred up to 45 years.
 Typically, plans of this type do not plan out until the holder is 80 years of age or older.
 Think of it as a supplemental pension plan that can kick in once your regular retirement plan may be declining in its payout or have stopped altogether.

 The key in determining which plan is right for you — annuity or life insurance — is to look at your purpose.
 If your main purpose is to help your dependents and other beneficiaries pay for your final expenses, bills and have remaining money left to live on; your best bet is life insurance since this is passed on tax-free to your beneficiaries.

 On the other hand, if you are looking for a plan that offers you a retirement income, then you should be considering annuities.
 The annuity offers tax-deferred savings and retirement income.
 Simply put—life insurance protects your loved ones if you die prematurely while the annuity protects your income if you live longer than expected.

 Both plans do provide death benefits, but each is a very different option for different purposes.
 If you need guidance in deciding if a life insurance plan or annuity is right for you, consult a life insurance or annuity planning consultant to discuss all the options.

-Where Can You Buy a Life Insurance/Annuity Plan for Retirement Income?
+Where to Buy a Life Insurance/Annuity Plan for Retirement Income